olgatim/testnetlify/README.md

 ### Blog content

-In order to add content for the blog you can use the `hugo new` command.
+In order to add content for the blog you can use the `hugo new` commend.
 The format is as follow.

 `hugo new --kind default blog/example-content`